 Top Scientific Problems with Evolution: Fossils

-Editor’s note: To celebrate the new course from DiscoveryU with biologist Jonathan Wells, equipping you to think critically about life’s origins, we are delighted to present some of our favorite past posts by Dr. Wells.
-This article, published in 2022, is the third entry in a series excerpted from the book The Comprehensive Guide to Science and Faith: Exploring the Ultimate Questions About Life and the Cosmos.
-Find the full series here.
+Editor’s note: We are delighted to present a series by biologist Jonathan Wells on the top scientific problems with evolution.
+This is the third entry in the series, excerpted from the new book The Comprehensive Guide to Science and Faith: Exploring the Ultimate Questions About Life and the Cosmos.
+Find the full series so far here.

 A fossil is “a remnant, impression, or trace of an organism of past geologic ages.”1 The study of fossils (called paleontology) started long before Darwin.
 They provide our best glimpse of the history of life before the present.
 Assuming that fossils in one layer of rock are younger than fossils in layers below them, pre-Darwinian paleontologists had already grouped them according to their relative ages.
 The result is known as the fossil record.

 Darwin wrote this about the fossil record in On the Origin of Species:

 By the theory of natural selection all living species have been connected with the parent-species of each genus, by differences not greater than we see between the varieties of the same species at the present day; and these parent-species, now generally extinct, have in their turn been similarly connected with more ancient species; and so on backwards, always converging to the common ancestor of each great class.
 So that the number of intermediate and transitional links, between all living and extinct species, must have been inconceivably great.2